Robin0-max/JAVA-Gym-Membership-/README.md

-This Gym Membership Management System is a computer program that helps a gym keep track of its members.
-It uses four main parts:

-- GymMember: This is like a basic template for any gym member.
-It has the usual details that every member needs, like name, ID, and birthday.
-- RegularMember: This is for normal members who pay the standard fee and get basic access to the gym.
-- PremiumMember: This is for special members who pay more to get extra benefits, such as access to special classes or discounts.
-- GymGUI: This is the part of the program you see and click on.
-It lets the gym staff easily add, update, or remove members and manage their information.

-In short, the program makes it simple for the gym to organize all its members and their details.
+# Gym Membership Management System 🏋️‍♂️

+A Java-based desktop application that helps gym staff efficiently manage member records.
+Designed with object-oriented principles and a graphical user interface for ease of use.

+## 🧩 Core Components

+### 👤 GymMember
+A base class representing a generic gym member.
+Contains essential details:
+- Full name
+- Member ID
+- Date of birth

+### 🔰 RegularMember
+- Inherits from `GymMember`
+- Represents standard members with basic access and fees

+### 💎 PremiumMember
+- Inherits from `GymMember`
+- Offers enhanced features like premium classes or discount privileges

+### 🖥️ GymGUI
+A user-friendly graphical interface built using Swing.
+Provides functionalities to:
+- Add new members
+- Update member information
+- Remove members
+- Display member lists by type

+## 🛠️ Built With
+- **Java**
+- **Swing (GUI)**
+- **OOP Principles** – Inheritance, Encapsulation, Polymorphism